Reaganak40/stegpass/README.md

     <img src="docs/example_usage1.png" alt="Example Usage 1" width="500" style="margin-bottom: 0;">
 </div>

-After a password is stored in an image, you can recover it at any time by using our command line tool (we are quickly creating a simplified solution).
+After a password is stored in an image, you can recover it at any time by clicking `Get Password` in the GUI.
 This will securely copy the password to your clipboard, and you can simply paste it into the login screen that you need it for.
 Your password is removed from the clipboard after 30 seconds, and does not get cached by any external service.

 <div style="display: flex; align-items: center;">
     <img src="docs/example_usage2.png" alt="Example Usage 2" width="500" style="margin-bottom: 0;">